 While wheelbarrows and garden carts perform basically the same functions, they each have their pros and cons.
 Ultimately, the choice of wheelbarrow or garden cart is up to the user.
 Many gardeners find they have need of both.

 Wheelbarrows have sloping sides and one to two front wheels.
 You walk behind the wheelbarrow, making it easy to control and maneuver.
-They are especially handy for loose materials which can be dumped out, like compost, soil, weeds, or gravel.
+They are especially handy for loose materials that can be dumped out, like compost, soil, weeds, or gravel.

 If you are just getting started as a gardener and the size of your garden and property is not overwhelming, a sturdy plastic, 6-cubic-feet wheelbarrow would be a good choice as an all-purpose tool.